 Consistent with the structure described above, the following is a preliminary quantitative analysis and recommendation for the SACP schedule for EY 2009 through 2016.
+Table 3-9 presents the SREC values for each of the eight years.
+The actual SACP Schedule will be developed by selecting a multiplier to convert the SREC value to a SACP value.
+The current ratio of the SREC trading price to SACP is around 60%.
 The SACP schedule would be set as a rolling eight-year period.
 During the board's annual review of the ACP/SACP, the board would drop the prior EY and add the eighth EY; the other seven years of the SACP Schedule would not change.

-&lt;sup>32 This is subject to any change in the public contracts law that would allow for a 15-year contract term for energy efficiency and renewable energy projects.
+31 This is subject to any change in the public contracts law that would allow for a 15-year contract term for energy efficiency and renewable energy projects.

-&lt;sup>33 This includes systems with rebates installed prior to 2009.
+32 This includes systems with rebates installed prior to 2009.